-Depression remains a condition that does not have a single explanation nor a single treatment.
+Depression remains a condition without one singular explanation or treatment.
 Learning and understanding how to approach and treat depression is more important than ever, considering how common it is and how much suffering it can cause.

-Conventional medicine offers antidepressant medications and other medication treatments for depression.
-Antidepressants work well for someone people and do not cause side effects, and for others they do not relieve all the symptoms and cause a lot of side effects.
+Conventional medicine offers antidepressant and other medication treatments for depression, and while these medications work well for some people, providing relief with minimal or no side effects, for many others they do not.
+Side effects for many antidepressants can be considerable and they may not always provide relief for all depressive symptoms.
 So having alternative treatment options for depression is key.

 Can Exercise Cure Depression?

-Exercise is such an natural treatment for depression and anxiety.
-According to Michael Otto, a professor of Psychology at Boston University, many clinicians have been very slow in accepting the major importance of exercise in treating depression.
+Even though it may seem obvious to us that exercise would help with depression and anxiety, according to Michael Otto, a professor of Psychology at Boston University, many clinicians have been very slow in accepting the major importance of exercise in treating depression.

 In 2006 Otto and his his colleagues reviewed 11 studies that dealt with the effects of exercise on mental health.
 The conclusion was clear, “clinicians should consider adding exercise to the treatment plans for their depressed patients.”

-Studies that date back to 1985 have shown that along with conventional therapy, it is advisable to prescribe exercise to your patients.
-An article published in the British Medical Journal in July 13, 1985 states that patients with a 15-30% oxygen uptake experience major antidepressive effects.
+Studies that date back to 1985 have shown that along with conventional therapy, it is advisable for healthcare providers to prescribe exercise to patients.
+An article published in the British Medical Journal on July 13, 1985 states that patients with a 15-30% oxygen uptake during exercise experience major relief from depressive symptoms.

 1. Supervised exercise

 2. Home-based exercise